 Applications are currently being accepted.

-Training: New volunteers will receive on the job training on the skills and responsibilities of Activity Monitors, including craft/activity instructions, the history of the Museum, and visitor policies.
+Training: New volunteers will receive on the job training on the skills and responsibilities of Activity Monitors, including craft/activity instructions and visitor guidelines.

 Time Commitment: Volunteers are asked to commit to one shift every other week for a minimum of six months.
 Shifts are available on Saturdays and Sundays from 12:30pm-4:00pm.